MiDataInt/midataint.github.io/_docs/project-structure.md

 ## Installation and Management Utilities

-The MDI Manager is an R package that provides a few simple commands to _install()_ pipelines and apps and _run()_ the web interface.
+The MDI Manager is an R package that provides commands to _install()_ pipelines and apps and _run()_ the web interface.
 The concept is similar to the BiocManager utility of the [Bioconductor project](https://www.bioconductor.org/).

-The MDI Installer is a distinct wrapper utility that makes it incrementally easier to run the manager utility.
-It also provides a streamlined, non-R installation alternative for people who will only use Stage 1 pipelines, skipping the slower installation of Stage 2 R Shiny apps when they aren't needed.
+The MDI Installer is a distinct wrapper utility that makes it even easier to run the manager utility.
+It provides a streamlined, non-R installation alternative for people who will only use Stage 1 pipelines, skipping the slower installation of Stage 2 R Shiny apps when they aren't needed.

-Another alternative for simplifying MDI installation and management is the [MDI script generator site](https://wilsonte-umich.shinyapps.io/mdi-script-generator) which helps users create customized batch scripts for their local computer to install, control, and use the MDI in both local and remote installations.
+Another alternative for MDI installation management is the [MDI script generator site](https://wilsonte-umich.shinyapps.io/mdi-script-generator) which helps users create custom batch scripts for their local computer to install, control, and use the MDI in both local and remote installations.

 These are the repositories for the MDI installation and management utilities: